By Matthew Simmons, CIC

 Driverless or self-driving cars might sound like something out of a science fiction novel.
 But the technology has already become a reality.
 In fact, research and computer modeling conducted by Accenture and the Stevens Institute of Technology projected that by the year 2035 nearly 23 million fully-autonomous vehicles will be travelling U.S. highways, out of the roughly 250 million total cars and trucks registered in the country.
 But how do you go about insuring a car that drives itself?

 With 94 percent of vehicle accidents being attributed to human error, driverless cars will have a significant impact on this figure.
 According to an article in Insurance Journal, self-driving technology company Waymo reported that its total fleet of vehicles reached 5 million self-driven miles, fatality free, while operating in autopilot mode.
 Automotive innovator, Tesla, has begun implementing the technology and has reported two driver fatalities among its vehicles while in autopilot mode.
 In a 2016 incident, the National Transportation Safety Board (NTSB) ruled that the accident was still largely blamed on human error.
-But Tesla later acknowledged in its blog that the autopilot mode hadn’t detected the truck that drove perpendicular across the highway and “that autopilot nor the driver noticed the white side of the tractor trailer against a brightly lit sky, so the brake was not applied.”
+But Tesla later acknowledged on its 6/30/2016 blog “A Tragic Loss,” that the autopilot mode hadn’t detected the truck that drove perpendicular across the highway and “that autopilot nor the driver noticed the white side of the tractor trailer against a brightly lit sky, so the brake was not applied.”
 It’s incidents like this that raise important questions about who assumes liability in the event of an accident with a driverless vehicle.

 Challenges and Opportunities